 Why Fast Customer Feedback Truly Matters

-Why do customers leave feedback?
+Why do customers leave Google reviews?

 It’s important to know what sparks the flame that leads to writing a review in the first place.
 Usually it’s either a very positive or negative customer experience.
 But an emotional experience isn’t the only reason customers leave reviews; they also post for other reasons, such as to help people make informed decisions, express appreciation, and help companies improve.